ozgurrgul/sheetly-docs/README.md

 - For your startup
 - For your idea
-- To display items (such as gallery, datatable etc)
+- To display items (such as in a gallery, datatable etc)
 - To sell items

-- Multi language websites
+You can event create multi-language websites easily!

 See [install](/install) page for more information.